MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 	‎Switch to **LON-CL2**.

-7. On LON-CL2, you should still be logged into **Outlook on the web** as **Lynne Robbins** from the prior task.
+7. On **LON-CL2**, you should still be logged into **Outlook on the web** as **Lynne Robbins** from the prior task.
 Monitor Lynne's Inbox to view the email generated by the alert that you just created. <br/>

 	**Note:** Lab testing has shown that in some cases, it can take up to 15 minutes or so for the email to be received in Lynne's Inbox.
 Do not proceed until the email has arrived.

 8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
+This opens the **Microsoft 365 Defender** portal in a new tab.

-This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and automatically opens the **Site collection admin permissions** pane for this alert activity that triggered the email notification to Lynne. <br/>
+9. The **Microsoft 365 Defender** portal displays the **Alerts** window, and it automatically opens the **Site collection admin permissions** pane for this alert activity that triggered the email notification to Lynne. <br/>

 	Scroll down through the **Site collection admin permissions** pane and review all the information for this alert activity.
 When you are done, select **Close** to close the pane.

-9. Switch back to the LON-CL1.

-10. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.
+10. Leave your LON-CL1 and LON-CL2 VMs open for the remaining exercises in this lab.

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.